Best Places to Go in Ireland: Where Sheep Outnumber Selfie Sticks (Usually)

 The Undeniably Best Places to Go in Ireland (Even When It’s Raining)

-When mapping out the best places to go in Ireland, remember that Ireland doesn’t believe in straight lines.
+When mapping out the best places to go in Ireland, remember that Ireland doesn’t believe in straight lines – which is why planning a trip to Ireland requires strategic consideration of timing, transport, and expectations.
 Roads meander like drunken conversations, and what looks like a quick jaunt on Google Maps might involve negotiating with sheep for right-of-way.
 Consider this your reality-adjusted guide to Ireland’s greatest hits, complete with actual prices because fantasy budgets belong in fantasy novels.

 Dublin: Where History and Happy Hour Converge